NinarY/Performance-App/README.md

 # Performance App

 The Performance App is a Python program built using the PySimpleGUI library and matplotlib.
-It allows users to input unit codes and corresponding results, visualize the performance using bar and line charts, and export the visualization as a PNG file.
+It allows users to input unit codes and corresponding results, visualize the performance using bar and line charts, and export the graph as a PNG file.

 ## Features